Přechovice

 Přechovice is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

 The name is derived from the personal name Přech, meaning "the village of Přech's people".

 Geography

 Přechovice is located about 9 km south of Strakonice and 47 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Manina at 640 m above sea level.
 The municipality is situated on the right bank of the Volyňka River.

 History

-The first written mention of Přechovice is from 1400.
+The first written mention of Přechovice is from 1400, when the village was owned by the Metropolitan Chapter at Saint Vitus in Prague.

+Between 1961 and 1990, Přechovice was a municipal part of Hoštice.
+SInce 1990, it has been again a separate municipality.

 Transport

 Přechovice is located on the railway line Strakonice–Volary.
 The train stop in Přechovice is named Hoštice u Volyně after the neighbouring municipality of Hoštice.